Apurva-tech/HackerCamp-Visara/README.md

 # Future scope 📈

-- Connect the patient with the doctor using a messaging feature.
+- Use a messaging tool to connect the patient with the doctor.
-- Diet Planner according to the patient stats.
+- Diet Planner based on the patient's data.
-- Keeping a track of patient exercise and diet history stats using IOT devices.
+- Using IoT devices to keep track of patient fitness and food history stats.

 # Business Model 💹

 ## Executive summary:
-Our web app predicts whether a person will undergo the condition of Diabetic Retinopathy, if yes then what is the duration along with suggesting yoga asanas and connecting your reports with your preferred doctor to combat the disease naturally.
+Our online programme predicts if a person will develop Diabetic Retinopathy and, if so, for how long, as well as proposing yoga asanas and connecting your reports with your selected doctor to help you naturally treat the disease.

 ## Business Opportunity:
-Diabetic retinopathy is the leading cause of blindness in working-age adults ages 20–74, also the whole covid and social distancing situation favors a healthcare model which is digital at its core similar to ours.
+Diabetic retinopathy is the biggest cause of blindness in working-age adults aged 20 to 74, and the overall covid and social distance environment promotes a healthcare model that is digital at its core, like ours.

 ## Marketing Strategy:
-At the early stage apart from different digital marketing strategies our first aim would be to set up a good repo with the doctors who treat such patients by automating the process of detection and cure which will be the main point to attract these doctors to recommend or treat their patients through our platform.
+At this stage, in addition to various digital marketing strategies, our first goal would be to establish a good repo with the doctors who treat such patients by automating the detection and cure process, which will be the main point to attract these doctors to recommend or treat their patients through our platform.

 ## Competition:
-Some orthodox doctors would cause a hindrance in making our platform attractive in the market but we are hopeful that technology will overcome stereotyping.
+Some traditional doctors may make our platform less appealing in the market, but we are optimistic that technology will overcome stereotyping.

 ## Goals:
-Since recent times forbid us to leave our houses this would be the best time to get a grip over a market where it so prevalent that around 93 million adults are affected by it on a global scale.
-According to a recently conducted survey, almost 63% of Indians are not even aware that diabetes has a hazardous effect on the eye apart from other body parts.
-92% of diabetics underwent retinal analysis after having their vision affected.
-So the main goal would be to alert people at early stages so that they can take up necessary steps just like in the case of cancer where a person is able to save his/her vision to live a healthy life.
+Since recent events have made it impossible for us to leave our homes, now is the greatest opportunity to gain control of a market that affects roughly 93 million adults worldwide.
+According to a recent survey, about 63 percent of Indians are unaware that diabetes has a negative impact on the eye, in addition to other body parts.
+After their vision was compromised, 92 percent of diabetics had their retinas examined.
+So, similar to cancer, where a person can save his or her vision and live a healthy life, the key goal would be to inform individuals at an early stage so that they can take the necessary procedures.

 ## Revenue generation:
-Ways to generate revenue from our system:
-- Create a customer-based service that gives them insights to keep them engaged with the platform.
+Ways to monetize our system include: - Creating a customer-based service that provides them with insights to keep them engaged with the platform.

-- Offer a service where a separate database is offered to a particular clinic so that they can monitor the situation of their clients and transfer information easily and save time for the doctor on unnecessary visits by the patients.
+- Provide a service in which a separate database is provided to a specific clinic so that it may monitor the situation of its clients, transfer information quickly, and save time for the doctor by avoiding unnecessary patient visits.

-- As we develop and optimize our product, we can provide a separate health consultancy service to help the clients stay fit through practicing yoga asanas.
+- As we refine and improve our product, we will be able to offer a distinct health consulting service to assist clients in staying fit by practising yoga asanas.

 # Application images
 ## Landing Page